ryverine/Word-Guess-Game/README.md

 This function was added to provide some replay value.
 Instead of hard coding an array of words to use as the secret word, this function puts the predefined words into an array at a random order and then returns that new array.
 Two consecutive games will most likey not have the same order of words.

-The diffrence between this function and the original `buildWordArray()` is that a larger pool of words is provided, and we randomly select words based on the value of numOfElements.
+The diffrence between this function and the original `buildWordArray()` is that a larger pool of words is provided, and we randomly select words based on the value of `numOfElements`.
 This means that it is almost impossible for two games to have the same list of words in the same order.

 A **for-loop** was used originally, but now we are using a **while-loop** to ensure that we always get an array of `numOfElements` length.